• Home

 Seth worked almost his entire career as a lawyer in the criminal justice system.
 He was an Assistant Public Defender and later an Assistant District Attorney in Bucks County.
 Eventually he became a federal prosecutor, Assistant United States Attorney, in Philadelphia and Allentown.
 Currently, Seth is an Adjunct Professor in the Undergraduate Criminal Justice Department and in the Master’s in Criminal Justice Program at De Sales University.
 He also volunteers at the Bucks County Legal Aid Office as an attorney handling Protection from Abuse cases in court for victims of domestic violence and abuse.

-Stephanie and Seth are married and live on a farm in Bucks County.
+Stephanie and Seth are married and live on a farm in Bucks County..

 Ask me about the scholarship opportunities at the Community Foundation

-Holly Fitzpatrick, Grants Administrator
+Holly Fitzpatrick, Grants Manager

 Lehigh Valley Community Foundation